Content Sharing FAQ

 We also allow the most permissive set of permissions.
 In this case, the highest permission the user has on the dashboard is edit - so that’s how they can access it.

-Can I share a folder with everyone in a role with edit permissions but then decide I want to limit the access of certain individuals to certain items in the folder?
+Can I share a folder with a role with edit permissions the limit items in folder from editing?

 No. We do not support the concept of negative permissions.
 Users will always get the highest level of permissions available to them on an item.